cloudwatt/applications/bundle-trusty-etherpad/README_EN.md

-# 5 Minutes Stacks, Episode sixt : Etherpad
+# 5 Minutes Stacks, Episode six : Etherpad
-## Episode sixt : Etherpad
+## Episode six : Etherpad

-Pour ce sixème volet, nous vous livrons le projet Etherpad.
-Etherpad est un éditeur de texte collaboratif temps réel.
-Il permet à plusieurs utilisateurs d'éditer en même temps un document et de voir les modifications des collaborateurs au fil de l'eau.
+For this sixth episode, it is now the time to talk abour Etherpad.
+Etherpad is a real time collaborative text editor.
+It allows different users to edit a document simultaneously and to display in real time the modifications done by other contributors.

-En suivant ce tutoriel, vous obtiendrez une instance Ubuntu Trusty Tahr, pré-configurée avec un serveur NGinx en frontal sur le port 80, forwardant vers un serveur Node.js, monitoré et maintenu en vie par [Foreverjs](https://github.com/foreverjs/forever), qui propulse une instance Etherpad.
+Following this tutorial, you will get an Ubuntu Trusty Tahr instance, pre-configured with an NGinx on the port 80 which is forwarding towards a Node.js server, monitored by [Foreverjs](https://github.com/foreverjs/forever) and which display an instance of the Etherpad engine.

 ## Preparations